Bandaranaike Memorial International Conference Hall: Facilities

+Bandaranaike Museum

+Located in a 2,000 sqft area within the main hall of the BMICH complex, is the Bandaranaike Museum containing personal artifacts of S.W.R.D.
+Bandaranaike and Sirima Bandaranaike.
+Originally commissioned in 1973 following the completion of the BMICH, it was expanded in 2005 to include artifacts of Sirima Bandaranaike, who died in 2000.

 Events

-Several high-profile events and exhibitions have been held in the venue, including the Non-Aligned Movement Summit 16–19 August 1976, Commonwealth Heads of Government Meeting 2013, and the WORLD CONFERENCE ON YOUTH 2014.
+Several high-profile events and exhibitions have been held in the venue, including the Non-Aligned Movement Summit 16–19 August 1976, Commonwealth Heads of Government Meeting 2013.
 It is host to the annual EDEX Expo.
+It has become a popular venue for convocations ceremonies.